-If the situation has the potential to affect the safety and security of the larger community, the Office of Marketing and Communications, in consultation with the chief of police, is responsible for developing the emergency information to be disclosed and, in collaboration with the chief of police, is responsible for disseminating emergency information to the larger community.
+If the situation has the potential to affect the safety and security of the larger community, the chief of police, in consultation with the Office of Marketing and Communications, is responsible for developing the emergency information to be disclosed.
+The Campus Police Department and/or the Office of Marketing and Communications is responsible for disseminating emergency information to the larger community.
 The form of notification and any follow up, which may include but are not limited to, media alerts, "NIXLE" emergency notification text, and/or personal contact, may vary depending on the nature of the emergency.